 Nyro’s best records are adventurous, with tempo and rhythm changes.
 Her voice is rich and powerful, but perhaps an acquired taste.
 While Nyro’s songs sometimes go in unexpected directions, her personal lyrics and pop hooks give listeners plenty to hold onto.
-Nyro’s music is deep and fascinating, and she’s a pioneer of expressive, impressionist music.
-I’ve only covered Nyro’s first five albums, but I’d like to return for some more sometime – she’s a unique talent.
+Nyro’s music is deep and fascinating, and she’s a pioneer of expressive, impressionist music in pop music.
+I’ve covered most of her albums, but not the last few.

 Laura Nyro Album Reviews

 More Than A New Discovery | Eli and the Thirteenth Confession | New York Tendaberry | Christmas and the Beads of Sweat | Gonna Take A Miracle | Smile | Nested | Mother’s Spiritual | Walk the Dog and Light the Light